 After Acceptance to Century College:

-- Schedule your New Student Orientation Session
+- Schedule Your New Student Orientation

 Orientation information will be sent via email to the email listed on your application.
-The New Student Orientation Session is designed to introduce you to the campus, Century College policies and procedures, and the many services provided for all students.
-Orientation is mandatory for all incoming students and enables you to register for classes as well as navigate the college and its resources with success.
+The New Student Orientation is designed to introduce you to the campus, Century College policies and procedures, and the many services provided for all students.
+Orientation is mandatory for all incoming students and enables you to register for courses as well as navigate the college and its resources with success.